Emmotes/ic_spoilers/docs/patron_5.md

 Given that there are feats that list Patron 5 as their source and are dated 3 April 2024 - and Gale who is releasing on 3 April 2024 has Elminster referenced in an ability - it's guesstimated that that is also the release date of Patron 5.

+Justin also said "April" when asked about potential Patron 5 release dates on a recent Dev Insights.

 ## Restrictions

 When it comes to what the restrictions for Patron 5 will be - all we have to go on are snippets of answers to questions found on the Developer Insights stream.
 Those being that the restrictions will vary.